ajayp/tamper-evident-contracts/README.md

 Paste two versions of a contract.
 The app hashes each clause independently, builds a Merkle tree for each version, and compares their roots.
 If the roots differ, it drills down to show exactly which clauses changed — without requiring you to read the full document.

-This demonstrates the foundation behind tamper-evident document systems: instead of storing entire contracts, you store only the Merkle root.
-Any modification — even a single word — produces a completely different root.
+Blockchains use Merkle trees to verify transaction integrity without storing full data on-chain.
+This project applies the same principle to contracts: instead of storing entire documents, you store only the Merkle root.
+Any modification — even a single word — produces a completely different root, making unauthorized edits immediately detectable.

 **Example:** Changing *"Party A will pay $500"* to *"Party A will pay $550"* flips the root hash entirely, making the edit immediately visible.